AnCh7/documentation/machine-learning/notes.md

 * Code becomes disposable.
 That’s fine — as long as you still control its quality.
 * Unit tests are an absolute MUST.
 Use the best model available to generate them.
 Review test changes carefully — models *can* fake coverage or silently skip edge cases.
 * Code linters are also a MUST.
 They help catch obvious bugs, typos, and style issues early.
+* Same for static code analysis tools like SonarQube, Checkmarx.
+They help identify deeper issues.

 Simplicity
 * Avoid frameworks where possible — or stick to the most basic, most minimal ones.
 This reduces hallucinations and improves consistency.